-Торіс Plans and Programmes Key Objectives Landscape European Landscape Convention (2000) The National Planning Policy Framework (NPPF) (2012) West Dorset, Weymouth and Portland Local Plan (2015) Dorset Area of Outstanding Natural Beauty: a Framework for the Future: AONB Management Plan 2014 - 2019 Recognise landscapes as an essential component of people's surroundings, their cultural and natural heritage, and a foundation of their identity.
+Торіс Plans and Programmes Key Objectives Dorset Biodiversity Protocol West Dorset, Weymouth and Portland Local Plan (2015) biodiversity enhancements secured.
+Landscape European Landscape Convention (2000) The National Planning Policy Framework (NPPF) (2012) West Dorset, Weymouth and Portland Local Plan (2015) Dorset Area of Outstanding Natural Beauty: a Framework for the Future: AONB Management Plan 2014 - 2019 Recognise landscapes as an essential component of people's surroundings, their cultural and natural heritage, and a foundation of their identity.
 Protect and enhance valued landscapes - including the statutory duty on all 'relevant authorities' to have regard to the purpose of conserving and enhancing natural beauty when discharging any function affecting land in AONBs, which includes their setting, dark night skies, tranquillity and undeveloped rural character.
 The landscape character of the District will be protected through retention of the features that characterise the area.
 Cultural heritage The National Planning Policy Framework (NPPF) (2012) West Dorset, Weymouth and Portland Local Plan (2015) Broadwindsor Conservation Area Appraisal (2007) Conserve and enhance heritage assets in a manner appropriate to their significance Any development proposal affecting a heritage asset (including its setting) should sustain and enhance its significance and secure a viable use consistent with its conservation.
 Soil, Water, Air, Material Assets and Climatic Factors Nitrates Directive (91/676/EEC), EU Air Quality Directive (2008/50/EC), Water Framework Directive (2000/60/EC) U.K Climate Change Act (2008) The National Planning Policy Framework (NPPF) (2012) South West River Basin Management Plan Safeguarding our Soils: A strategy for England (2009) Dorset County Council Local Flood Risk Management Strategy (2014) Bournemouth, Dorset & Poole Minerals Strategy (2014) West Dorset, Weymouth and Portland Local Plan (2015) Bournemouth, Dorset and Poole Energy Efficiency Strategy (2009) and Renewable Energy Strategy (2013) West Dorset Strategic Flood Risk Assessment (2008) West Dorset Climate Change Strategy (2009) Reduce water pollution caused by nitrogen from agricultural sources and prevent such pollution in the future Promote the sustainable use of water and prevent further deterioration of surface and groundwaters.
 Tackle the environmental and health problems relating to air quality Steer development away from areas of highest flood risk, apply sequential & exceptions test, seek opportunities to relocate development to more sustainable locations.
 Improve the quality of soils and safeguard their ability to provide essential services for future generations.
 Prevent harm to geological conservation interests.
 Prevent the unnecessary sterilisation of valuable mineral resources and negative impacts of incompatible development on existing minerals operations or facilities.
 Reduce vulnerability to the impacts of climate change, and mitigate against further climate change by reducing carbon emissions.
-Population and human European Sustainable Development Strategy (2006) Promote a prosperous local economy, create the conditions for enterprise to flourish health The National Planning Policy Identify the size, type, tenure and range of housing
+Reduce carbon emissions to meet the UK target and move towards a low carbon economy